Sonic12040/deno-oak-server/README.md

 ## http.test.ts

 Example test of the /route data and response returning correctly.
 If you don't correctly close the server with AbortController, your tests will hang.

+## Recommended Resources

+- [Level Up Tutorials](https://www.leveluptutorials.com/tutorials/deno-101-for-web-developers) - The project structure here was learned through this tutorial, and there are many more tutorials on Level Up Tuts.
+Highly recommend purchasing a Pro subscription!
+- [Oak Documentation](https://deno.land/x/oak@v6.4.1) - The documentation for oak includes middleware such as the logger and timer added to this repository.
+Closing the server was particularly helpful in writing the server test, and it includes middleware for logger and timing.
+- [Deno Documentation](https://deno.land/manual@v1.6.2/examples/manage_dependencies) - The deps.ts and dev_deps.ts approach comes from this section.